 The building that commenced in 1916, first opened in 1918, and was completed in 1938 at a time of great hardship in Australia, is recognized as an extremely important Architectural icon.
 It was designed by the internationally renowned priest-architect, Monsignor John Hawes.
 Due to the difficult economic times in which it was built, it was never finished to original specifications.
 Substitutions were made for expediency, including asbestos roofing to the famous dome in place of metal as designed.
-The cathedral is now showing signs of deterioration from weather and usage.
+The cathedral was also showing signs of deterioration from weather and usage.

-A prominent heritage architect, John Taylor, has prepared plans for exterior and interior restoration, plus a new Monsignor Hawes Heritage Centre on the site.
+A prominent heritage architect, John Taylor, prepared plans for exterior and interior restoration, plus a new Monsignor Hawes Heritage Centre on the site.

 PROJECT SCOPE OF WORKS

 The Cathedral currently receives at least 20,000 visits a year from tourists.
-It is an extremely important entry statement to all visitors arriving to Geraldton by road and it is hoped that undertaking the Project in its entirety will significantly expand tourism infrastructure and the tourism offering in the City of Geraldton and beyond.
+It is an extremely important entry statement to all visitors arriving to Geraldton by road and it is hoped that the Project in its entirety will significantly expand tourism infrastructure and the tourism offering in the City of Geraldton and beyond.